Research In Action

 Sadly, there has been a lot of recent news coverage on children and hot cars, many of whom have died from heat stroke.
 Although this is an issue that parents and caregivers need to be cognizant of year-round, in the summer months when temperatures rise and families’ schedules often change, it is of particular concern.

 The questions these fatalities and “near-misses” bring to mind are: What can we, as researchers and child safety advocates, do to help families prevent these tragedies?
 How can we best protect children from exposure to heat stroke?

 Add-on Reminder Technologies

-Learn more about pediatric heat stroke in these recent news stories featuring my CIRP@CHOP colleagues Kristy Arbogast, PhD and Mark Zonfrillo, MD, MSCE:
+Learn more about pediatric heat stroke in these recent news stories featuring my CIRP colleagues Kristy Arbogast, PhD and Mark Zonfrillo, MD, MSCE: